pheely/tcs-gui-angularjs/README.md

 # User Interface Coded in AngularJS and Bootstrap

+## Current features
-ngRoute is used.
+1. ngRoute is used.

-angular-ui-bootstrap-2.5.0 is used to implement tabs that work with ngRoute
+2. angular-ui-bootstrap-2.5.0 is used to implement tabs that work with ngRoute
+3. Factory is used to call unsecured Restful service defined in tcs-service project.

+## To do
+Restruture the app to work with JSON Web Tokens to call secured Restful service defined in tcs-service-jwt project